Simon is a barrister specialising in commercial law and all aspects of commercial litigation and arbitration.

 - Simon acted for the insured in a series of insurance claims made (in arbitration) under insurance policies on the “Bermuda Form”, concerning environmental pollution in the United States.

 - Simon acted for insurers, in the Commercial Court, in Société Générale v.
-Württembergische Versicherung A.G. & Others EWHC 3112 (Comm), which concerned the insurance claim for US$487m in respect of the alleged misappropriation of approximately 15 metric tonnes of gold bullion.
+Württembergische Versicherung AG & Ors EWHC 3112 (Comm), which concerned the insurance claim for US$487m in respect of the alleged misappropriation of approximately 15 metric tonnes of gold bullion.

-Simon is recommended by Legal 500 and Chambers & Partners as a leading junior in insurance.
+Simon is recommended by Legal 500 and Chambers & Partners as a leading junior in insurance, where he has been described by solicitors and clients as an “Experienced hand at high-value insurance disputes across the board” (Legal 500 2018).

-Simon is the author of three chapters in Carver on Charterparties on damages and other remedies.
-He is also the co-author of a book on liability insurance which is due to be published in 2018.
+Simon is the author of the three chapters in Carver on Charterparties (1st edition, 2017, Sweet & Maxwell) on damages and other remedies for breach of charterparty.
+He is also the co-author of a book on liability insurance which is due to be published in 2022.